Deadly Creatures: Plot

-Two humans, George Struggs and Wade (voiced by Dennis Hopper and Billy Bob Thornton), are looking for a location in the Sonoran desert where they believe gold from the American Civil War has been buried.
+Two men, George Struggs and Wade (voiced by Dennis Hopper and Billy Bob Thornton), are looking for a location in the Sonoran Desert where they believe gold from the American Civil War has been buried.
 The story is told from the point of view of both a tarantula and a scorpion with both creatures often seeing the same thing but from a different perspective, both also being stalked by a rattlesnake that the tarantula battled in the first level, as well as continuously fighting each other.
-When Struggs and Wade finally find the civil war gold, Struggs turns on Wade, knocking him out with a shovel and taking the gold for himself.
+When Struggs and Wade finally find the gold, Struggs turns on Wade, knocking him out with a shovel and taking the gold for himself.
 On his way back to his gas station, he finds the tarantula and rattlesnake and keeps them in glass tanks; the tarantula is able to climb out of the tank, with the rattlesnake escaping as well.
 Meanwhile, the scorpion finds its way into Struggs' gas station and "battles" him by repeatedly stinging his crotch.
 Outside, the tarantula is attacked by the rattlesnake and the two fight on one of the station's gas tanks.
 Struggs chases the scorpion outside and is startled by the rattlesnake.
 Both the tarantula and scorpion are able to flee, and Struggs shoots at the rattlesnake and hits one of the gas lines, causing the gas tank to explode, presumably killing the rattlesnake.
 Wade's narration at the beginning of the game implies that Struggs survived, having slipped into a coma due to the explosion and being bitten by a Gila Monster during his battle with the scorpion.
 The scorpion and the tarantula manage to escape the explosion and meet each other once again, but instead of fighting this time, they decide to simply leave each other alone.
 The game ends with a final shot of a piece of the Spanish gold rolling toward the screen and landing on the ground.